 We are major fangirls of British designer Jenny Packham and her elegant, modern and timeless bridal style.
 A favourite of the Duchess of Cambridge, Packham’s gowns are renown for their fit, fabrics and elegant silhouettes—she produces some of the the dreamiest dresses imaginable!
-We had the chance to chat with the designer about bridal style for 2019 and the inspiration behind her latest collection.
+We had the chance to chat with the designer about bridal style and the inspiration behind her latest collections.

 What are today’s brides looking for in a dress?

 “I love looking through the archive and seeing how designs and trends have evolved— from nipped in waists and ballerina length skirts to beautiful ballgown silhouettes.
 I think there is now a lot more variety and brides have become more trend led–capes and slinkier silhouettes are having a moment.
 This season I introduced crystal embellished and embroidered tulle capes—Meadow and Crystal feature crystal star constellations and can be teamed with a silk slip or embellished gown for added glamour.
 One of my favourite dresses from the latest collection is Amber.
 It is classic Jenny Packham in its design, soft, romantic silhouette with delicate embellishment.
-I love the shot of this gown in the Spring & Summer 2019 issue of Weddingbells!”
+I love the shot of this gown from a recent fashion shoot in Weddingbells!”

 What are the design inspirations for your latest collection?

 “I loved the inspo behind our 2019 Bridal Collection which was inspired by a F. Scott Fitzgerald quote and the hedonism of the 1930’s.
 ‘Men and girls/came and went /like moths among the whisperings/and the champagne/and the stars.’—F.S Fitzgerald.
 I love the novels of F. Scott Fitzgerald and often return to the perceived romanticism of this elegant age.”